-Art and creation at the origins of the world
+Art and creation: at the origins of the living world!

-Art cannot be reduced to a decorative or aesthetic function.
-A means of expressing the inexpressible, of connecting with the unknown and the mysteries of the world, art and the creative act are undoubtedly at the origin of the living world.
+Art cannot be reduced to a purely decorative or aesthetic function.
+As a means of expressing the inexpressible, of connecting with the unknown and the mysteries of the world, art and the creative act are undoubtedly at the origin of the living world.

 Art, a universal value!

-Looking at a starry sky, the obvious is obvious.
-How can we imagine more beautiful harmony?
-What is this creative force that organizes the universe and how does it act through me so that I feel its infinite beauty?
+Looking at a starry sky, the evidence is striking.
+How could one imagine a more beautiful harmony?
+What is this creative force that organizes the universe, and how does it act through me so that I can feel its infinite beauty?

-If we admit that the function of art is to make reality visible , then the question arises of the nature of what is made visible to us.
-This question is dizzying and still far from being considered as a whole by science or philosophy.
+If we accept that the function of art is to make reality visible , then the question arises as to the nature of what is made visible to us.
+This question is profound and still far from being fully addressed by science or philosophy.

-What seems beautiful and touches us does not define art, but an aesthetic sense of our perceptions.
-It is undoubtedly the basis for creating a language, composed of primordial founding concepts, which the artist seeks to organize through his creative will.
+What we find beautiful and what moves us does not define art, but rather an aesthetic sense of our perceptions.
+This is undoubtedly the basis for creating a language, composed of fundamental concepts, which the artist seeks to organize through their creative will.

-In this sense, it is not crazy to imagine that it is through a certain aesthetic research that humanity was constituted.
+In this sense, it is not unreasonable to imagine that humanity was formed through a certain aesthetic pursuit.

-Some people think that art is an imitation of nature.
-This idea seems weak, because why bother to imitate what is already perfect and before our eyes?
+Some believe that art is an imitation of nature.
+This idea seems weak, because why bother imitating what is already perfect and right before our eyes?

 For Friedrich Nietzsche , art is certainly not an imitation, but a metaphysical necessity that makes possible the transcendence of nature itself.

-The creation of art would therefore be a fundamental activity of man at the origin of the emancipation of his thought.
-This would be the supreme form for living in harmony with the natural elements.
+The creation of art would therefore be a fundamental human activity, at the origin of the emancipation of thought.
+It would be the supreme way to live in harmony with the natural elements.

-It is not totally irrational to think that in its own way, all living things also aim for the same harmony.
-Art would then be the representation of a primordial force of life.
+It is not entirely irrational to think that, in its own way, all living things also strive for the same harmony.
+Art would then be the representation of a primordial life force.

-Nietzsche wrote , “The world is a work of art which gives birth to itself.”
+Nietzsche wrote , “The world is a work of art that gives birth to itself.”

-Beauty as we see it in nature is the perfect model of the harmonious relationship between beings.
-Life on earth has only followed the paths traced by universal principles.
+The beauty we see in nature is the perfect model of the harmonious relationship between beings.
+Life on Earth has simply followed the paths laid out by universal principles.

 The astonishing spectacle of the cosmos proves that what we call art is undoubtedly a natural law with which we have always been imbued.

-For unknown reasons, natural evolution most often goes from simple to complex.
-There are mysteries, such as the extremely sophisticated song of certain birds, or the “decorations” displayed by certain animals, which cannot be explained by a purely utilitarian approach.
+For reasons unknown, natural evolution most often progresses from simple to complex.
+There are mysteries, such as the extremely sophisticated song of certain birds, or the "decorations" displayed by certain animals, that cannot be explained by a purely utilitarian approach.

-Certainly, natural evolution undoubtedly created these signals for a specific purpose, in particular to ensure the reproduction of the species.
-But we cannot help but think that once its goal was achieved, creative nature had “offered itself the luxury” of creating a work of art.
-It has been shown by scientific experiments using decoys that cruder and exaggerated signals work just as well, or even much better, than the original.
+Certainly, natural evolution undoubtedly created these signals for a specific purpose, notably to ensure the reproduction of the species.
+But one cannot help but think that once its goal was achieved, creative nature had "indulged itself" in the luxury of creating a work of art.
+Scientific experiments using decoys have demonstrated that cruder and exaggerated signals work just as well, if not much better, than the original.

-The question that immediately comes to mind is: why did nature go to all this trouble to achieve a result, certainly magnificently harmonious, but of dubious usefulness?
+The question that immediately comes to mind is: why did nature go to all this trouble to achieve a result that, while magnificently harmonious, is of dubious usefulness?

-For George Bataille, “art is the sensitive sign of our presence in the universe”
+For George Bataille, "art is the tangible sign of our presence in the universe."

-Should we not reverse this egocentric logic, to argue that art is the sign of the presence of the universe within ourselves?
-And by pushing the reasoning further, we can say that each being has its essence, which is only realized with imperative necessity.
+Shouldn't we reverse this egocentric logic, to suggest that art is the sign of the presence of the universe within ourselves?
+And pushing the reasoning further, we can say that every being possesses its essence, which is only realized with an imperative necessity.

-The artist would thus have a vital requirement, provoked by a presence in the world more exacerbated than most of us.
+The artist would thus have a vital need, brought about by a presence in the world more heightened than most of us.

 It would thus seem established that a work of art is much more than a simple object and that it carries, beyond its nature, a universal function.

-We apprehend reality through our “perceptual apparatus”, composed of our central nervous system and our organs of perception.
+We apprehend reality through our "perceptual apparatus", composed of our central nervous system and our sensory organs.

-It has long been claimed that this device gives us a subjective image of reality, unrelated to “what” really is.
+It has long been claimed that this device gives us a subjective image of reality, with no relation to "what is" really.

-But this statement cannot stand.
-Of course, we know that our perception of the world is “limited”.
+But this claim cannot hold up.
+Of course, we know that our perception of the world is "limited".

 For example, we can only see a small part of the color spectrum.
-What lies below and beyond our vision remained invisible to us, until two scientists discovered the existence of infrared and ultraviolet rays respectively (Wilhelm Herschel -1800 and Johann Wilhelm Ritter – 1801) .
+What lies below and beyond our vision remained invisible to us until two scientists respectively discovered the existence of infrared and ultraviolet (Wilhelm Herschel - 1800 and Johann Wilhelm Ritter - 1801).

-However, the image of the reality of one species never contradicts another, but rather complements it.
-It is as if each species has a truncated perception of reality.
-Part of the big puzzle.
+However, one species' image of reality never contradicts another, but rather complements it.
+It's as if each species possesses a truncated perception of reality.
+A piece of the great puzzle.

-Everyone apprehends a part of reality, that which is enough to ensure their subsistence.
+Each person grasps a part of reality, that which is sufficient for them to ensure their subsistence.

-From the naturalist's point of view, our organs and our perceptual apparatus were created by the pressure of natural selection, in order to better adapt us to reality.
+From the naturalist's point of view, our organs and our apparatus of perception were created by the pressure of natural selection, in order to better adapt us to reality.

-Our brain and our higher intelligence are part of this device and are no exception to this rule.
-They were created by the world, to give us an certainly incomplete, but very real image of this world.
+Our brain and our higher intelligence are part of this apparatus and are not exempt from this rule.
+They were created by the world, to give us an image, admittedly incomplete, but very real, of this world.

 We perceive art through our five senses.
-The emotions generated by “capturing” a work of art are undoubtedly closely linked to our culture and our education.
+The emotions generated by the "capture" of a work of art are undoubtedly closely linked to our culture and education.

-Cultural relativism uses this evidence to try to prove that sensitivity to art is “nothing other than” cultural.
+Cultural relativism uses this obvious fact to try to prove that sensitivity to art is "nothing more than" cultural.

-Despite everything, we can put forward the hypothesis that certain concepts of harmony and balance are part of a universal genetic heritage.
+Nevertheless, we can hypothesize that certain concepts of harmony and balance are part of a universal genetic heritage.

-In his Critique of the Faculty of Judgment, Emmanuel Kant offers us a formula that contrasts with the traditional opposition between nature and culture, or between objective and subjective: “beauty is that which pleases universally and without concept”.
+In his Critique of Judgment, Emmanuel Kant offers us a formula that breaks with the traditional opposition between nature and culture, or between objective and subjective: "the beautiful is that which pleases universally and without concept."

 The rules of harmony in music are based on mathematical relationships between sounds.

-The perfect symmetry of a face is one of the criteria of beauty, in all known civilizations and eras.
+The perfect symmetry of a face is one of the criteria of beauty, in all civilizations and in all known eras.

 However, harmony and symmetry are integral parts of the vast majority of living organisms.